http-wasm/http-wasm/content/http-handler-abi.md

 ;;
 ;; Note: The host should return "/" instead of empty for a request with no URI.
 ;;
 ;; Note: The URI may include query parameters.
+Despite the path and query being ;; set as raw, it will write the URI encoded (both path and query parameters).
 ;;
 ;; Note: A host who fails to get the URI will trap (aka panic, "unreachable" ;; instruction).